hyl392/capstone/documentation/README.md

 1. Narrow down options, organise filming and phototaking of the dishes
 1. Work out app details, what I want to include in the app as features and layout -- document this
 1. Work out the logistics of making the book, I'm thinking of using Adobe InDesign or something of the sort

+## Week 2
+### The week full of question marks, more question marks, and more question marks, squared
+The feedback that I received last week was pretty helpful in making me think more on what it is exactly that I want to achieve with my project.
+Although this is something I'm still trying to work out, Gabi and Alex really made me realise how much the audience matters in our projects.
+The questions about who my audience is that stemmed from our first Capstone Seminar class still looms over my project.
+I think for now it will be a looming question, and it won't be until I really get to the more intense designing part of the project for me to decide the answer to that question.

+### Prototype
+For this week, my goal was to start wireframing and thinking about how I want my features to be laid out for both the book and the app and which interactions I wanted to include.
+I'm still trying to get my hands on technology that I think would really help me in my design process, but in the meantime brainstorming and wireframing will be my main focus points.